 Insurance is Big Business

 Insurance companies are in business to make money.
-Each year the major companies earn billions of dollars in profits and their claims adjusters earn huge end-of-year bonuses for minimizing what they pay out in claims and maximizing how much money they help the company executives put in their pockets.
+Each year the major companies earn billions of dollars in profits and their claims adjusters earn end-of-year bonuses for minimizing what they pay out in claims and maximizing how much money they help the company executives put in their pockets.

 A fact that you need to know is that claims adjusters are highly trained professionals.
 Their job is to do what’s best for their company, not what’s best for you.